nnethercote/nnethercote.github.io/_posts/2023-07-25-how-to-speed-up-the-rust-compiler-data-analysis-assistance-requested.md

 title: "How to speed up the Rust compiler: data analysis assistance requested!"
 ---

+**Update**: see the [follow-up post](https://nnethercote.github.io/2023/08/01/how-to-speed-up-the-rust-compiler-data-analysis-update.html) for responses and updated data sets.

 Are you good at data analysis techniques such as linear regression?
 Want to help speed up the Rust compiler?